Lil-Carpi/Lil-carpi/README.md

 > If you like what I do, check my page at [lilcarpi.com](https://lilcarpi.com).

-Three years of experience on IT and TCP/IP networking as a student and 1 year as a Windows sysadmin (never touching that again in my life).
+Three years of experience in IT and TCP/IP networking as a student and 1 year as a Windows sysadmin (never touching that again in my life).

 Familiarized with enterprise Linux, Python scripting, shell scripting (bash), Linux systems and upgrades.